audioxide/data/data/posts/20180208-reviews-the-fall-this-nations-saving-grace.md

   quirks, but when all is said and done, This Nation’s Saving Grace is in fact a great album in its own musical right.
 week: 131
+blurb: There’s a lot to be said for the album's quirks, but when all is said and done, This Nation’s Saving Grace is in fact a great album in its own musical right.
 ---
 author: ANDRÉ
 review: >-